armbian/build/documentation/user-faq.md

 	# OS X example: /dev/[r]diskx is your sd card device:
 	diskutil unmountDisk diskx && dd bs=1m if=filename.raw of=/dev/rdiskx && diskutil eject diskx

-Image writting takes around 3 minutes on a slow, class 6 SD card.
+Image writing takes around 3 minutes on a slow, class 6 SD card.

-Make sure you use a **good & reliable** SD card.
+Important: Make sure you use a **good & reliable** SD card.
 If you encounter boot troubles or simply as a measure of precaution, check them with [F3](http://oss.digirati.com.br/f3/) or [H2testw](http://www.heise.de/download/h2testw.html).

+Also important: SD cards are optimised for sequential reads/writes as it's commong in digital cameras.
+This is what the *speed class* is about.
+And while you should not buy any card rated less than *class 10* you should also take care to choose one that is known to show high random I/O performance (see this [benchmarked comparison](http://www.jeffgeerling.com/blogs/jeff-geerling/raspberry-pi-microsd-card)) since this is way more performance relevant when used with any SBC.

 # How to boot?